pbvarga1/docker_opportunity/README.md

 * [Docker](https://docs.docker.com/)
-    * Testing with Docker: Creating a temporary database in docker and using the database to test as if on a live server
+    * Testing with Docker: Creating a temporary database in docker and using the database to test as if on a live server; Creating a redis server and testing against that.
 * [PostgreSQL](https://www.postgresql.org/docs/)
 * [Flask](http://flask.pocoo.org/)
     * [Blueprints](http://flask.pocoo.org/docs/1.0/blueprints/)